cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 ## Setting up the project

-First, let's create a new TypeScript project using the [Cartesi CLI](../development/installation.md/#cartesi-cli).
+First, create a new TypeScript project using the [Cartesi CLI](../development/installation.md/#cartesi-cli).

 ```bash
 cartesi create ether-wallet-dapp --template typescript